nilsmehlhorn/blog/posts/angular-material-paginated-datasource/index.md

 result is available on [StackBlitz](https://stackblitz.com/edit/angular-paginated-material-datasource).

+> The data source developed in this article is available in the **[ngx-pagination-data-source](https://github.com/nilsmehlhorn/ngx-pagination-data-source)** library 📚
+> I'd appreciate it if you'd give it a star ⭐️ on GitHub, this helps to let people know about it

 Although there is a bunch of
 [stuff you can do with JavaScript](https://nils-mehlhorn.de/posts/what-you-can-do-with-javascript-today), on many occasions we're using it to fetch and display some data.
 In